GerryDoesStuff/SpectroProtz/docs/workflow_overview.md

   injection during QA, and define exclusion regions when narrow, real features must survive untouched.
 Add padding when a steep slope or guard band at a detector boundary should be left untouched.【F:spectro_app/plugins/uvvis/plugin.py†L1185-L1289】【F:spectro_app/tests/test_pipeline_uvvis.py†L170-L280】
+- **Detector stitching** – `stitch.enabled` toggles polynomial filling of masked overlap windows using shoulder samples, while `stitch.method`, `stitch.shoulder_points`, `stitch.fallback_policy`, and `stitch.windows` (parsed by `normalise_stitch_windows`) refine the fit strategy.
+Recipes typically keep `method: linear` with 2–5 shoulder points to avoid amplifying noise; higher-order polynomials should only be used when long shoulder spans are available.
+Fallback policies of `preserve`/`raw` retain the pre-stitched trace when no shoulders are available or a fit fails, but still surface audit records so operators can review gaps before smoothing or replicate averaging.【F:spectro_app/plugins/uvvis/plugin.py†L298-L333】【F:spectro_app/plugins/uvvis/plugin.py†L1946-L2066】【F:spectro_app/plugins/uvvis/pipeline.py†L1670-L1858】
 - **Baseline correction** – `baseline.method` selects `asls`, `rubberband` or
   `snip`.
 Combine with the parameters listed above; choose `asls` when gradual drift dominates, `rubberband` for broad curvature and `snip` for fluorescence